-Jackie has been recognised by both The List and Shaw Trust’s Power 100 List as one of the UK’s most influential disabled people.
-She holds a senior role at the Equality and Human Rights Commission, leading programmes on identity based violence, hate crime, freedom of expression, diversity in broadcasting, disproportionate stop and search, and LGBT equality.
+Jackie is currently the Strategic Lead for Inclusion at Manchester Health and Care Commissioning (MHCC).
+Jackie previously held a senior role at the Equality and Human Rights Commission, leading programmes on identity based violence, hate crime, freedom of expression, diversity in broadcasting, disproportionate stop and search, and LGBT equality.

 Previous roles include leading Oxfam’s Race Equality Programme in England, Services Manager for the Black Health Agency (now BHA); managing the Kath Locke Centre (part of the Big Life Group); and as Project Co-ordinator for Southern Voices promoting global education and equality issues in schools and communities.